best-kerosene-heaters-reviews-amazon-top-10

 READ MORE REVIEWS AT AMAZON

 EDITOR’S NOTE: We were pretty impressed with the Kero World KW-24G Convection Kerosene Heater and the heat that it produces.
-Starting it was really easy and it has some pretty good features.
-It is quick at providing heat but the odor it produces is a concern as other models don’t do this.
+Starting it was really easy, and it has some pretty good features.
+It provides heat quickly, but the odor it produces is a concern, unlike other models.

 7. Sengoku HeatMate OR77 Omni-Radiant Kerosene Heater Review

-If you only want to heat a smaller-sized room then this radiant kerosene heater could be ideal for you.
-We tested it in a smaller area of around 350 square feet and it performed well.
-This kerosene heater has a maximum output of 10,000 BTU which is more than enough for smaller rooms.
+If you only want to heat a small room, this radiant kerosene heater could be ideal.
+We tested it in a smaller area of around 350 square feet, and it performed well.
+This kerosene heater has a maximum output of 10,000 BTU, which is more than enough for smaller rooms.

 sengoku-heatmate-or77-omni-radiant-kerosene-heater-review